The Phantom opener

 Birth of Bev Congdon, whose batting average (32.22) may not have been much to shout about but who was a key player for New Zealand in the 1960s and '70s.
 He was a sound No. 3, a shrewd captain, and a good enough medium-pacer to pick up a Test five-for.
 Congdon had a taste for big hundreds - three of his seven in Tests totalled 166 or more (including 176 and 175 back to back in England in 1973) - though none of the seven were match-winners.
 In fact, of Congdon's 61 Tests, New Zealand won only seven.

 Birth of either one of the best uncapped batsmen in England or a clown, depending on your viewpoint.
-After a chancy 37 on Ali Brown's one-day debut, against India at The Oval in 1996, Simon Wilde wrote in the Times that had Brown "appeared on a one-wheeled bike, wearing a silly hat and a red nose, and thrown custard pies at the umpires, he would scarcely have struck a more ridiculous figure than he did yesterday".
-Brown did shut him up by making a century four days later, but his ODI career was a stop-start affair, although he smashed a 31-ball 50 against South Africa in 1998 and played some extraordinary one-day innings for Surrey, including a world-record 268 against Glamorgan in 2002.
+After a chancy 37 on Ali Brown's one-day debut, against India at The Oval in 1996, the Times reported that had Brown "appeared on a one-wheeled bike, wearing a silly hat and a red nose, and thrown custard pies at the umpires, he would scarcely have struck a more ridiculous figure than he did yesterday".
+Brown did make a century four days later, but his ODI career was a stop-start affair, although he smashed a 31-ball 50 against South Africa in 1998 and played some extraordinary one-day innings for Surrey, including a world-record 268 against Glamorgan in 2002.

 England wrapped up a fine winter's work by taking the World Series with victory over Australia in the second final in Sydney.
 Coupled with regaining the Ashes and winning the short B&H Perth Challenge, things could not have gone any better for England.
 Chris Broad made 53 here in a tense eight-run win, and was then named International Cricketer of the Year.
 All was well with the world, and if you'd told the assembled throng that the only victories England would get in Australia for the next 15 years would be in dead rubbers, few would have believed you.